bjzelvelder/GABBI/README.md

 ```

 ## Building from 'source'
-If previous commands doesn't work or that you want make local modifications to the GABBI scripts, you can build the singularity image yourself using the definition file ```.def```.
+If previous commands didn't work or if you want to make local modifications to the GABBI scripts, you can build the singularity image yourself using the definition file ```GABBI_v1.0.1.def```.
 First, get GABBI files by cloning the GABBI repository with:
 ```
 git clone https://github.com/bjzelvelder/GABBI.git
 cd GABBI
 ```
-At that point, you can build the GABBI singularity image (which should take about 40 minutes) if you only want to build the image and run GABBI.
+At that point, you can build the GABBI singularity image yourself (which should take about 40 minutes).
 You can also build a GABBI sandbox to run the pipeline interactively (for debugging purposes).

 ### Building the GABBI singularity image
 Inside GABBI's repository, simply execute: